palantir/terraform-provider-palantir-foundry/docs/resources/project_organizations.md

 ### Optional

-- `project_organizations` (Set of String) List of the RIDs of the organizations of this project.
+- `project_organizations` (Set of String) List of the RIDs of the Organizations directly applied to this Project.